Last Updated on June 8, 2023

 MSPs can use VMS software to sort through the number of openings different employers have.
 A staffing agency no longer has to do this by themselves or devote staff that spends hours on finding out whether positions are available.
 Staffing agencies that are just starting out and do not have a lot of established relationships with employers can get their foot in the door with an MSP.

 During periods of high volume, MSPs can make staffing agencies more efficient.
-Similar to other businesses, staffing firms are limited by the number of employees and the knowledge and those employees’ expertise.
+Similar to other businesses, staffing firms are limited by the size of their contingent workforce and their expertise.
 Budgets may also restrict the resources staffing firms can acquire.

 Pros and Cons of Companies Using an MSP